MicrosoftDocs/azure-docs/articles/copilot/get-monitoring-information.md

 ## Sample prompts

-Here are a few examples of the kinds of prompts you can use to get information about Azure Monitor logs.
+Here are a few examples of the kinds of prompts you can use to get information about Azure Monitor logs for an AKS cluster.
 Modify these prompts based on your real-life scenarios, or try additional prompts to get different kinds of information.

 - "Are there any errors in container logs?"
 - "Show logs for the last day of pod <provide_pod_name> under namespace <provide_namespace>"